Never Too Old: Plot

-Mrs Fox stops by the church hall in search of Lance Corporal Jones, but she is met by Private Godfrey, who tells her that the rest of the platoon has gone for a march and will not be back for some time.
-Mrs Fox then tells Godfrey that she was going to call Jones to "put him out of his misery."
+Mrs Fox stops by the church hall in search of Jones, but she is met by Godfrey, who tells her that the rest of the platoon has gone for a march and will not be back for some time.
+Mrs Fox then tells Godfrey that she was going to call Jones to "put him out of his misery".

-When the Platoon arrive back, they notice that Jones is missing.
-Pike and Fraser then reveal that he failed to turn right on the march and just kept walking straight.
+When the platoon arrive back, they notice that Jones is missing.
+Pike and Frazer then reveal that he failed to turn right on the march and just kept walking straight.
 Jones then arrives late in a very cheerful mood and asks Mainwaring for a private talk.
 He reveals to Mainwaring and Wilson that he has asked Mrs Fox to marry him and wants Mainwaring's permission to do so.
 Mainwaring agrees, and Mrs Fox telephones and tells Jones that she will marry him.

 At the wedding ceremony, Mainwaring has agreed to give Mrs Fox away and Wilson has agreed to be best man.
-The reception follows, and Mainwaring is surprised when Wilson turns up in his uniform from the First World War (having been forced to so by Mrs Pike who has hidden his trousers), revealing he was a captain.
+The reception follows, and Mainwaring is surprised when Wilson turns up in his uniform from the First World War (having been forced to do so by Mrs Pike who has hidden his trousers), revealing he was a captain.
 Wilson is then surprised when he learns he must toast the matron of honour, Mrs Pike.

 A much-needed change of pace is welcome when everyone celebrated the happiness of the wedding, but it is drastically cut short when the Colonel informs Mainwaring of an invasion alert and thinks it may not be a bluff.
 Jones and Pike are then sent to keep watch at the pier where Mrs Fox comes to meet them.
 While Jones and Mrs Fox are discussing their future, Mainwaring and the rest of the platoon arrive with a bottle of champagne to drink to Jones' good health.
 Hodges interrupts them and tells them that the invasion alert was a false alarm and the stand down order had been given half an hour earlier.
 Hodges claims it is just as well, because Mainwaring and his platoon would be "no good" against real soldiers.
 After Hodges leaves, Mainwaring, Wilson, Jones, Fraser, Pike and Godfrey all agree that "no-one is getting past them" and that there are "hundreds of men just like them" who are willing to fight for their freedom.

 In the end, Wilson suggests that they make a toast to the Home Guard.
 Mainwaring agrees and the platoon raise their glasses as they turn towards the camera to say in unison: "To Britain's Home Guard".